DennisdelRioCarbo/Team-11/README.md

 - A number of factors, individually or in combination, can lead to heart disease, namely: high blood pressure, high blood cholesterol, and smoking are key risk factors for heart disease.
 About 47% of people in the United States have at least one of these three risk factors.
 Several other medical conditions and lifestyle choices can also put people at a higher risk for heart disease, including: diabetes, obesity, an unhealthy diet, diets rich in saturated fat, physical inactivity, excessive alcohol use, stress and a family history of heart disease

-- Men are generally more likely to develop heart disease.
-An increasing number of women are experiencing heart disease but they are under-diagnosed.
-For both sexes, the risk of heart disease increases with age.

 #### Slide 3:
 - The Framingham risk score test is used to estimate the 10-year cardiovascular risk of an individual, using data from about 11,600 patients
 - Majority of the patients were at low risk, but there were 16% who were intermediate risk and 3% at high risk, with majority of the high risk being men